Majorana bound states in a superconducting Rashba nanowire in the presence of antiferromagnetic order: Transport properties

 Analogously to the experimental venue~\cite{chene.yu.17}, we can try to reproduce the shape of the topological phase diagram by studying the zero-bias local conductance $G_{11}$ (Fig.~\ref{fig.cond_ev0}).
 The conductance quanta $2G_{0}$ (the blue color) reproduce the main features of the topological phase diagram.
-As the calculations have been performed for a finite size system, we observe a vanishing of the MBS in some parts of diagram, similar to the situation previously described in Sec.~\ref{sec.topo_diag}.
-Parallel contours are characteristic for a system with finite size~\cite{dassarma.sau.12} and associated with splitting of the in-gap energies~\cite{cao.zhang.19}.
-The amplitude of such oscillations can be reduced by the increase of the nanowire length~\cite{klinovaja.loss.12}, i.e.~by the number of sites in the nanowire.
+As the calculations have been performed for a finite size system, in the case of a chain with 200 sites.
+For shorter chains a vanishing of the MBS in some parts of the diagram can be observed.
+This effect is associated with the splitting of the in-gap energies~\cite{cao.zhang.19}, and is similar to the situation previously described in Sec.~\ref{sec.topo_diag}~A.